 "Long Leather Coat"

 B-side of "Hope of Deliverance" (Paul McCartney, 1992)

-This is one of several non-album B-sides associated with Off the Ground, McCartney's successful 1993 album.
-The cool, dark mid-tempo rocker sports a typically catchy chorus, a fine (heavily effected) guitar solo and a simple but effective keyboard riff.
-It is, of course (if you're familiar with McCartney's pro-animal views), an anti-leather message.
+This is one of several non-album B-sides associated with Off the Ground, McCartney's fairly successful 1993 album.
+The cool, dark mid-tempo rocker sports a typically catchy chorus, a fine, heavily effected guitar solo and a simple but effective keyboard riff.
+It is, of course (if you're familiar with McCartney's pro-animal views), an anti-leather statement.
 I've always thought Off the Ground could've used more tunes like this—and fewer tunes like "Winedark Open Sea" or "C'mon People."
+C'mon, Paul!

 Flaming Pie (Paul McCartney, 1997)